njanakiev/njanakiev.github.io/_posts/2017-03-02-covariance-matrix.md

 ---
-layout: post
+title: "Understanding the Covariance Matrix"
 category: blog
-title: Understanding the Covariance Matrix
-tags: [Python, Data Science, Statistics]
-image: /assets/covariance_visualization.png
 comments: True
 featured: True
+image: /assets/covariance_matrix_files/covariance_visualization.png
+layout: post
+tags: ['Python', 'Data Science', 'Statistics']
 ---
 This article is showing a geometric and intuitive explanation of the covariance matrix and the way it describes the shape of a data set.
-We will describe the geometric relationship of the covariance matrix with the use of linear transformations and eigendecomposition.
+We will describe the geometric relationship of the covariance matrix with the use of linear transformations and eigen decomposition.

 # Introduction